jaredatron/selectors.js/README.markdown

     S('footer image').get().goBig;
     //-> undefined

-throw super simple even delegation in the mix and you have a very powerful DSL
+throw super simple event delegation in the mix and you have a very powerful DSL

     Selector('img')
       .extend('goBig', function(){